Let me start this post by asking you a question…

 How would you like to increase your turnover by between 20 and 100%, with very little effort?

-If you are anything like the majority of small businesses, you won’t have a Marketing Plan in place.
-Most businesses tend to do “reactive” marketing, which can be demonstrated by the graph below:
+If you are anything like the majority of small businesses, you won’t have a Business Plan in place (if you don’t you can create your own Strategic Plan here). instead of learning how to market your business proactively, a large majority of businesses tend to do “reactive” marketing, which can be demonstrated by the graph below:

 The typical Feast / Famine cycle of a business.

 You put in the effort and start to see your sales increase (point 1), so you stop your marketing to concentrate on servicing the new business.
 But as you get into February, you find that sales are starting to drop (point 2), so you decide you must do some marketing again.
 So another marketing push begins, and again sales start to grow, so you stop your marketing and focus on dealing with the new customers…